peteryzhang6/The-Law-of-One/Topics/LOO Healing.md

 # The Laws of Healing
 ## 4.20
 #4/20/2**One of the primal distortions of the Law of One is that of healing.** Healing occurs when a mind/body/spirit complex realizes, deep within itself, the Law of One; that is, that there is no disharmony, no imperfection; that all is complete and whole and perfect.
 Thus, the intelligent infinity within this mind/body/spirit complex re-forms the illusion of body, mind, or spirit to a form congruent with the Law of One. **The healer acts as energizer or catalyst for this completely individual process.**
+- my thoughts: In year 2021-2024, I said multiple times to my parents one of my realizations about depression is that "You can't save those who don't want to be saved."
+Thus I understand the healer is an energizer or catalyst for the patient.
+The healer who doesn't heal but instead let the patient become the healer itself.
+Thus the healer see the Creator within the other self.
+Jesus knows himself to be perfect and see the perfection within the sick ones, thus when the sick ones came to Jesus, Jesus didn't heal them but said "Through your belief in me, thus you are healed" and the sick were healed.
+Because the sick ones saw perfection in Jesus, and Jesus returned the perfection by letting them know they are perfect too.
+It is funny this excerpt in on 4-20 lmao.

 #4/20/3 One item which may be of interest is that a healer asking to learn must take the distortion understood as responsibility for that ask/receiving, thus healing.
 This is an honor/duty which must be carefully considered in free will before the asking.
 # 5.1